carla-simulator/carla/Docs/python_api.md

 ---

 ## command.SpawnActor<a name="command.SpawnActor"></a> <sub><sup>_class_</sup></sub>
+Spawn an actor into the world based on the blueprint provided and the transform.
+If a parent is provided, the actor is attached to parent.

 <h3>Instance Variables</h3>
 - <a name="command.SpawnActor.transform"></a>**<font color="#f8805a">transform</font>** (_[carla.Transform](#carla.Transform)_)
+Transform to be applied.
 - <a name="command.SpawnActor.parent_id"></a>**<font color="#f8805a">parent_id</font>** (_int_)
+Parent's actor id.

 <h3>Methods</h3>
 - <a name="command.SpawnActor.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>)